 Individually, Copper Alliance® members have been sharing sustainability metrics with the public for years.
 In 2011, Copper Alliance® members decided to collectively analyze these figures.
 By doing this on a global scale through ICA, the industry is able to identify areas for benchmarking and collective action.
 ICA is committed to sharing these figures with the public.

-The nine indicators chosen are aligned with the Global Reporting Initiative, which provides a consistent, well-recognized methodology for reporting.
-Joining this collective effort is voluntary, and in 2017, 24 members participated.
+The eight indicators chosen are aligned with the Global Reporting Initiative, which provides a consistent, well-recognized methodology for reporting.
+Joining this collective effort is voluntary, and in 2018, 18 members participated.
 These members represent between 40 – 50 percent of global annual copper production.

-Amount of World Copper Production Represented by the SD Indicators in 2017
+Percent of World Copper Production Represented by the SD Indicators in 2018

 When calculating the indicators, the volume of copper is not double or triple counted as it moves along the manufacturing chain.
 This means the indicators characterize 10 – 11 million unique copper tonnes per year, representing around 40 percent of the annual world copper used.